 A 26-year-old woman presents with new vaginal discharge.
 She reports the onset of a thin, whitish discharge with an unpleasant odor that was most prominent during her recent menses one week ago.
-She is sexually active only with cisgender women and reports having two sex partners during the past 6 months.
+She is sexually active only with women and reports having two sex partners during the past 6 months.
 She denies fevers, chills, pain during sex, pain with urination, or vaginal itching.
-On pelvic examination, there is no evidence of vulvovaginal inflammation, but there is a thin, white, homogeneous, “fishy smelling” discharge.
+On pelvic examination, there is no evidence of vulvovaginal inflammation, but there is a thin, white, homogeneous, “fishy-smelling” discharge.

 Figure 1.
 Clue Cells